fabacab/inline-gdocs-viewer/readme.txt

 While you can't strip out columns like you can do with rows, you can [hide columns using CSS](http://maymay.net/blog/projects/inline-google-spreadsheet-viewer/comment-page-2/#comment-294582) with code such as, `.col-4 { display: none; }`, for example.

 == Change log ==

+= Version 0.4 =

+* Feature: Support the "new" Google Spreadsheets through HTML parsing.
+    * *This feature is experimental and is not recommended for production websites because [Google's "new" Google Spreadsheets are still under active development](https://support.google.com/drive/answer/3543688).* I strongly suggest you continue to use the "old" Google Spreadsheets for any documents with which you use this plugin.
+More information about [reverting back to the old Google Spreadsheets](https://support.google.com/drive/answer/3544847#workarounds) is available on Google's help page.

 = Version 0.3.3 =